8th Grade Information

 The 8th grade curriculum for Social Studies is TCi, which is the same program that was used in 7th grade.
 It is a different series because our focus is on World Geography, World Cultures, and World Social Issues.
 We also include DBQs (Document Based Questions) for each lesson we cover.
 TCi will mostly be completed online.
 DBQs are used to help students analyze nonfiction informational text, as well as using the information to write an opinion driven essay backed by facts.
 As stated above, the students will be completing the Federal and State Constitutions.
 The students will be receiving booklets to complete.
 There will be a Federal Constitution test and a State Constitution test.
 The dates will be provided at the beginning of the year.

 The 8th grade curriculum for year is primarily based upon physical science.
 The first topic that we will be covering will be basic chemistry in terms of atoms through elements and compounds.
 The second topic that will be covered will be basic physics of motion, forces, and energy.
 The third topic that we will cover will be Light and Waves.
-In addition to our curriculum students will be required (not a graduation requirement) a science fair project during the second quarter that will be presented to the class.
-The top two science fair projects will advance to the Thornton Feeder School Science Fair.
-The science fair is done usually in the first or second quarter.

 We are looking forward to working with you and having a successful 2020-2021 school year and to make you as prepared for high school as we can.

 Yours in Education,